Contemporary Removable Partial Dentures

 Would you like to offer your partially dentate patients a more affordable option for replacing missing teeth?
 Are you looking to enhance esthetic outcomes for your removable partial denture patients?

 Eliminate the mystique with removable partial denture techniques that allow you to provide your partially dentate patients with a more affordable and esthetic treatment option.
 In this comprehensive program, you will learn how to treatment plan and design removable partial dentures that address your patients' esthetic concerns and functional needs.
-You will also gain an understanding of esthetic clasping, flexible partial denture designs, when indicated, as well as other contemporary materials and techniques.
+You will gain an understanding of esthetic clasping, flexible partial denture designs, as well as other contemporary materials and techniques.
 In addition, you will benefit from hands-on experience with: 1) survey and design, 2) tooth modifications, and 3) cast design for various clinical scenarios.

-You will obtain helpful hints on how to:
+Join us and obtain helpful hints on how to:

 - diagnose and treatment plan for removable partial dentures.